ArcadeHustle/X3_Multi_Eye_for_an_Eye/README.md

 Ekorz or course can spot a fake from a mile away, and also declared the information appropriately as such: "it’s fake" https://www.arcade-projects.com/forums/index.php?thread/10038-fake-arcade-projects-twitter-account/&postID=161785#post161785

-Over a year ago, this fake work casually began, and now a year later is has been casually completed. https://www.youtube.com/watch?v=ov-jTtpnoco&feature=youtu.be
+Someon accepted the challenge over a year ago, and this fake work casually began, now a year later is has been casually completed. https://www.youtube.com/watch?v=ov-jTtpnoco&feature=youtu.be

 In the mean time private sales of NXL2 games have increased in private messages & DM's on Arcade Projects, UKVAC, and Facebook.